 After check in, the total examination day will last approximately nine hours, consisting of a brief optional (but recommended) tutorial, two optional 10-minute breaks, an optional 40-minute lunch break and eight hours total exam time divided into two four-hour sections of four subsections each.

 For all breaks, the candidate will need to leave the testing room.
 Upon re-entry to the testing area, a valid ID must be shown and a fingerprint will be taken.
 It is important to allow sufficient time to check in and be seated.
 Any breaks in addition to the three optional breaks will be considered unscheduled and will be reported to the NBOME by the test center administrator.

 The first optional 10-minute break occurs in the morning and the second optional 10-minute break occurs in the afternoon.
-For all scheduled breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
-Candidates may NOT access study materials or electronic devices during any unscheduled breaks.
+For all authorized breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
+Candidates may NOT access study materials or electronic devices during any unauthorized breaks.

 The optional 40-minute lunch break will occur after the morning section is completed.
-For all scheduled breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
-Candidates may NOT access study materials or electronic devices during any unscheduled breaks.
+For all authorized breaks, candidates will be permitted access to their lockers for food, drink, medicine, and other stored items including electronic devices such as cell phones.
+Candidates may NOT access study materials or electronic devices during any unauthorized breaks.